Burgess Dunne (Replica)

 In service: 1914-1915

-The first Canadian military aircraft was purchased from Burgess Company in September 1914.
-This was the first licensed aircraft manufacturer in the United States that became a subsidiary of Curtiss Aeroplane in 1914.
-One of the company’s best projects was a tailless biplane with central floats for water takeoff/landing based on a prototype designed by English engineer John William Dunne (1875 – 1949).
+The first Canadian military aircraft was purchased from the Burgess Company in September 1914.
+This was the first licensed aircraft manufacturer in the United States.
+It became a subsidiary of Curtiss Aeroplane in 1914.
+One of the company's best projects was a tailless biplane with central floats for water takeoff/landing based on a prototype designed by English engineer John William Dunne (1875 - 1949).
 Henceforth this aircraft was known as the Burgess-Dunne.
-Several such airframes were purchased by the U.S. Navy in 1914, with a role limited to observing the enemy’s movements on the battlefield.
+Several such airframes were purchased by the U.S. Navy in 1914, with a role limited to observing the enemy's movements on the battlefield.